strongloop/loopback/docs/quickstart.md

 <h3>Next Steps</h3>

-To gain a deeper understanding LoopBack and how it works, read the following [Concepts](#concepts) section.
+To gain a deeper understanding LoopBack and how it works, read the following [Key Concepts](#key-concepts) section.

 For information on how StrongLoop Suite provides: